 11. Cord Organization

-This cord organizer hack saves me a lot of time because I no longer have to keep guessing which cord is which.
-It’s as simple as wrapping a bit of washi tape on the cord and making a mark on it to remember.
+This cord organizer hack may save you a lot of time because you no longer have to keep guessing which cord is which.
+It’s as simple as wrapping a bit of the tape on the cord and making a mark on it.

 12. DIY Wooden Bracelets

 Kids will love these DIY wooden bracelets.
-The secret to getting the popsicle sticks to bend is to have them completely submerged in water for at least 2 days.
-That way, they’ll be more malleable and won’t break easily when bent.
+To make the popsicle sticks bend, simply dip them in water for at least 2 days so they’ll be malleable and won’t break easily when bent.

 13. Washi Tape Messages

 You never know when someone might need a few words of encouragement.
-Start this DIY project by printing out messages in different fonts.
-Just make sure the size of the font is smaller than the width of your washi tape.
+So start this DIY project by printing out messages in different fonts.

 14. Pretty Tin Cans

 These upcycled tin cans make use of different materials for varied textures.
-But I particularly like how a common theme was presented.
 As with any DIY project, start with a concept and style in mind, so you can narrow down the items and colors you’ll be using.

 15. DIY Magnets